Get the Facts on the Impact of ObamaCare on Medicare

 The fact is, Medicare Reform under the Affordable Care Act does a lot to help seniors.
 The law addresses Medicare more than any other single issue.
 Many of the attacks against the ACA (ObamaCare) regarding Medicare are unfounded.
 Although the program isn’t perfect, one only needs to look at how seniors have benefited from the care and protections of Massachusetts health care reform under Governor Romney and how the Affordable Care Act has affected seniors so far to see what the long-term implications are.

-Children under the age of 26 are able to be covered under their parents insurance.
-The caveat, however, is that if your parents are over 65 and therefore receive Medicare you are no longer eligible to be covered under their insurance.
-While this may “make sense” it comes as a low blow to those who took the law at face value.
+Children under the age of 26 can be covered under their parent’s insurance.
+The caveat, however, is that if your parents are over 65 and therefore receive Medicare, you are no longer eligible to be covered under their insurance.
+While this may “make sense,” it comes as a low blow to those who took the law at face value.

 Medicare and the Donut Hole

-Most Medicare Prescription Drug Plans have a coverage gap (also called the “donut hole”).
+Most Medicare Prescription Drug Plans have a coverage gap called the “donut hole.”
 This means there’s a temporary limit on what the drug plan will cover for drugs.
-Seniors in the Medicare Part D “donut hole” can now get a 50% discount when buying Part D-covered brand-name prescription drugs and a 14% discount on generic drugs covered by Part D. The discount is applied automatically at the counter of the pharmacy—so seniors don’t have to do anything to get the discount.
-By 2020, the donut hole will be eliminated completely.
+Seniors in the Medicare Part D “donut hole” can now get a 50% discount when buying Part D-covered brand-name prescription drugs and a 14% discount on generic drugs covered by Part D. The discount is applied automatically at the counter of the pharmacy so seniors don’t have to do anything to get the discount.
+By 2020, the donut hole is scheduled to be eliminated completely.
 Read more about the Medicare Part D Coverage Gap (Donut Hole).

 The ACA (ObamaCare) is Improving Medicare: Updates From 2014

-When we started this website the law had not gone into full effect and there was a lot of “what if scenarios” thrown out there to scare seniors.
-By 2014, with a solid 4 years of healthcare reform, America starting see proof that the Affordable Care Act is living up to its promises and even exceeding expectations in some cases.
+When we started this website, the law had not gone into full effect, and there was a lot of “what-if scenarios” thrown out there to scare seniors.
+By 2014, with a solid 4 years of healthcare reform, America is starting to see proof that the Affordable Care Act is living up to its promises and even exceeding expectations in some cases.
 Of course, what will happen in the future under President Trump, is very uncertain.
 According to a July 2014 report by the Medicare program’s Boards of Trustees: